football player Thiago alcantara snapshot_rating

 League-wide rating distribution check

 We ran box-plot checks across the top 15 leagues and elite clubs.
-Results show median scores by position stay in a reasonable 4-5 range, and distributions are consistent between elite teams and top leagues, demonstrating cross-league generality.
+Medians by position sit in a stable 4-5 range, and distributions align between elite teams and top leagues, demonstrating cross-league generality.

 Base Score Distribution across Leagues and Positions